The History of Medicine Collections are part of the Rubenstein Library. See below for contact information.

 Level 1 - Room 102A, 102B, and 102D (Richmond House Room)

-Books about the history of medicine are still available at the Medical Center Library!
+Books about the history of medicine are available at the Medical Center Library!

 Doing more extensive research?
-Many other historical works are now part of the circulating collection on main campus and the History of Medicine Collections Curator (see left hand box) can help you find books and treasures now housed in Duke's David M. Rubenstein Rare Books and Special Collections Library.
+Many other historical works are available in the .circulating collection on main campus.
+The History of Medicine Collections Curator (see left hand box) can help you find older and rare books and other treasures housed in Duke's David M. Rubenstein Rare Books and Special Collections Library.

 Books about Duke Medicine: